-In part four of a five-part series on cloud computing basics, we highlight the top cloud providers.
+In part three of a four-part series on cloud computing basics, we highlight the top cloud providers.

-Once a company decides to move to the cloud, one of the hardest decisions they will make is choosing a vendor.
-There is no right or wrong answer here, as the decision depends on your companies specific needs.
+Once a company decides to move to the cloud, one of the hardest decisions it will make is choosing a vendor.
+There is no right or wrong answer here, as the decision depends on your company’s specific needs.

 In a future series, we will dive into the specific criteria you should consider when selecting a cloud vendor.
 But for now, let’s start with a rundown of the most popular providers across IaaS (Infrastructure as a Service), PaaS (Platform as a Service), and SaaS (Software as a Service).